docsforadobe/javascript-tools-guide/4 - User-Interface Tools/control-objects.rst

 to get a button-pressed appearance the first time it is clicked, and alternate with the unpressed appearance each time it is clicked.
-The toggle state is reflected in the control’s value property.
+The toggle state is reflected in the control's value property.

 Control objects